phamthanhtu310702/mlflow/README.md

 * Implement scalable deep learning explainability as a service
 * Deploy deep learning batch and streaming inference services
 * Ship practical Computer Vision solutions from experimentation to production (local deployment)

+* Data-2 is a small part of data folder stored in my local machine.
+It is used to learn how to use mlflow, but not to learn how to train an efficient model.
+So we do not need the huge amount of data.